Despite US warnings, Russian S-400 systems land in Turkey

 ANKARA, Turkey - The first shipment of a Russian missile defence system has arrived in Turkey, the Turkish Defence Ministry said Friday, moving the country closer to possible U.S. sanctions and a new standoff with Washington.

 A Defence Ministry statement said "the first group of equipment" of the S-400 air defence systems has reached the Murted Air Base near the capital, Ankara.
-The delivery of parts of the system will continue in the coming days and authorities will decide "how it will be used" once the system is made operational, Turkey's defence industry authority said in a statement.
+Defence Minister Hulusi Akar said three planes carrying the equipment landed at the airfield on Friday, adding that the delivery would continue in the coming days.

 The U.S. has strongly urged NATO member Turkey to pull back from the deal — reportedly costing more than $2 billion — warning the country that it will face economic sanctions under the Countering America's Adversaries Through Sanctions Act if it goes ahead with the purchase.
 It has also said Turkey won't be allowed to participate in the program to produce high-tech F-35 fighter jets.